A Poisson--Poincar\'e--Dulac for Poisson Connections: Introduction

 A complementary theme concerns the representation-theoretic encoding of monodromy in the presence of boundary.
 The Poisson direction of flatness is intrinsically leafwise, whereas the meridional topology created by $D$ is not, in general, visible within individual symplectic leaves.
 In order to record simultaneously leafwise transport and boundary winding, we study a tangentially twisted leafwise groupoid associated with $(\fol_\sigma,D)$, constructed by gluing the interior leafwise fundamental groupoid to a canonical meridional isotropy along the collar of the real oriented blow-up \cite{PopescuPampu25}.
 A key technical input on the collar is a leafwise log Poincar\'e lemma which separates a closed leafwise $1$-form into an exact part plus meridional periods (Lemma~\ref{lem:leafwise-log-poincare}).
-In the non-resonant regime, the Poisson Poincar\'e--Dulac normal form produces commuting residue matrices, and we show that the leafwise monodromy representation extends to the twisted groupoid with an explicit meridional character determined by these residues.
+In the effectively non-resonant regime, the Poisson Poincar\'e--Dulac normal form produces commuting residue matrices, and we show that the leafwise monodromy representation extends to the twisted groupoid with an explicit meridional character determined by these residues.
 This provides a Poisson analogue of the groupoid Riemann--Hilbert philosophy for logarithmic and Stokes phenomena \cite{GLP18,Sabbah13}, adapted to the fact that flatness is imposed only along the symplectic foliation, and compatible with the groupoid viewpoint on logarithmic connections \cite{Bischoff20,Bischoff22}.
-Finally, restriction along the interior inclusion induces an equivalence of representation categories, expressing Morita invariance for the twisted construction (Corollary~\ref{cor:rep-morita}).
+The twisted groupoid should be read as the interior leafwise monodromy together with compatible meridional boundary data; we do not use a global Morita equivalence with the interior groupoid.

 We then apply the normal form and the groupoid description to meromorphic Poisson modules and to Poisson triples tangent to $\fol_\sigma$, obtaining explicit local models and sharp resonance constraints.
 These applications dovetail with algebro-geometric aspects of Poisson modules, including Morita-theoretic features \cite{Cor20}, and with the geometry of projective Poisson varieties \cite{Pym18}.
 Throughout, the classical residue calculus for ordinary logarithmic connections, and its variants, serves as a guiding analogy and a source of useful invariants \cite{Ohtsuki82}.